 Except in relation to appeals against Business Rate Valuation, there have been no material provisions or write-offs made during the year.
 The revaluation exercise carried out for 1 April 2017 raised concerns in relation to outstanding appeals for the 2010 Valuation List for business rates.
 As a result, a specific provision was made for a number of large properties.
 In addition, a new process for challenging the 2017 valuations was introduced, which has increased the uncertainty relating to the appeals from the 2017/18 list.
-However, during 2020/21 there have been a significant number of appeals submitted as a result of the impact of Covid on the business, and while legislation is in progress to exclude appeals as a consequence of Covid, until that legislation is enacted the Council has made a provision for these appeals.
-In addition, a number of business have submitted successful backdated requests for business properties to be removed from the rating list (derelict), and as a result a provision has been made for these requests to continue.
-Overall the Council proportion of the provision is £6.8 million.
+Overall the Council proportion of the provision is £3.8 million.